-- why you had your previous caesarean? - what type of cut was made in your uterus (womb)? - how you felt about your previous birth? - if you have had any previous complications of pregnancy.
+- why you had your previous caesarean? - what type of cut was made in your uterus (womb)? - how you felt about your previous birth? - if your current pregnancy has been straightforward or whether there have been any problems or complications?

 When making a decision about the type of birth you hope to have, you and your midwife or obstetrician will consider your chance of a successful vaginal birth, your personal wishes and whether you plan to have more children in the future.